-Caleb Sheward, a Quaker from Redditch, England, immigrated to America in the 1750’s and settled in Pennsylvania.
-He owned and operated breweries and malt houses in the city of Lancaster and, later, in Willistown Township in Chester County.
+Caleb Sheward, a Quaker from Redditch, England, immigrated to America in the 1750s and settled in Pennsylvania.
+He owned and operated breweries and malt houses in the city of Lancaster and, later, in Willistown Township, Chester County.

-Sometime before 1770, Sheward removed to Wilmington and opened a brewery and malt house on the north side of 2nd Street, between Orange and Tatnall Streets, two blocks southeast of the Shipley brewery and malt house.
-Sheward likely selected the location due to its proximity to the fresh water source from Shipley’s Run, which ran through the property.
+Sometime before 1770, Sheward removed to Wilmington and opened a brewery and malt house on the north side of Second, between Orange and Tatnall streets, two blocks southeast of the Shipley brewery and malt house.
+Sheward likely selected the location due to its proximity to the fresh water source from Shipley’s Run, which ran directly through the property.

 When Caleb died in 1785, his wife Hannah Hibberd Sheward assumed control the business.
-She ably ran the brewery and malt house until 1804 at which time son, Caleb, Jr., took over.
+She ably ran the brewery and malt house until 1804 at which time son, Caleb Sheward Jr., took over.

-The brewery eventually passed to the hands of William Sheward, Caleb Jr.’s son, who ran the brewery until 1843 when it was purchased by the Plunkett distillery.
+The Sheward family brewery next passed to the hands of Caleb Jr.’s son, William Sheward, who it until 1843, when it was purchased by the Plunkett distillery.
 At that point, beer production ceased forever at the old Sheward brewery.
 William relocated to New Garden Township and, later, to South Fayette Township, Pennsylvania where he continued in the brewing and malting trade until his death in 1865.